 In November 2020, Frame, IHME, HIAP and Mustarinda organised a webinar on environmental issues in the art field at HAM Helsinki Art Museum.

-- There was also great interest in the joint promotion of environmental issues in small group discussions at the webinar.
-The speeches from this enthusiastically-received seminar were recorded and are available on IHME Helsinki’s YouTube channel.
+The speeches from the seminar were recorded and are available on IHME Helsinki’s YouTube channel.
 Powerpoint presentations of the speeches can be found in the videos’ comments fields.

 Acts on a societal level